Approximately 25 Masters of Science and 30 Doctors of Science graduate annually from the Department of Applied Physics.

 The major is comprised of core major studies and an extended major studies where the student chooses either a theoretical/computational or experimental track, reflecting his/her research interests.

 Master of Science (Technology), 120 ECTS, degree structure options in the Engineering Physics major.
 Physics of Advanced Materials major follows the degree structure option on the left.
+Advanced Materials for Innovation and Sustainability major the degree structure is different from the other majors.
+For more information, please see the study guide.

 - Contact Director of the Programme: Prof. Mikko Alava